SantiagoPuertas/Dwelling-Energy-Insights/README.md

   	- [Predicting Number of Solar Panels](https://github.com/SantiagoPuertas/Dwelling-Energy-Insights/blob/master/Recurrent%20Neural%20Network/LSTM%20-%20Solar%20panelsV2.ipynb): 80.5% accuracy predicting the number of solar panels installed in a house

 The model selected for this project has finally been LSTM.
-It is the model with which we have achieved better results.
+It is the model with which we have achieved better results and in which I have invested a large part of my effort

 The output of the neural network is 3 or 4 nodes for the following reason.
-We have converted each possible class into an array of 3 elements ([1,0,0], [0,1,0], [0,0,1]) or 4 elemens ([1,0,0,0], [0,1,0,0], [0,0,1,0], [0,0,0,1])
+We have converted each possible class into an array of 3 elements ([1,0,0], [0,1,0], [0,0,1]) or 4 elemens ([1,0,0,0], [0,1,0,0], [0,0,1,0], [0,0,0,1]) using the one-hot encoded arrays technique.

 By this way each final node has to be activated or not, depending on the category to be found.
 This has been done in this way because we found better results in this way than simply adding a final node that has to differentiate between the 3 or 4 possible classes.

 Recurrent neural networks and specifically LSTM have been the best option, since these neural networks are designed to be trained with a large amount of data based on time series, which is perfect for the purpose of our project.